jc10499/Basic-Codes/README.md

 # Python-Codes
-Python Codes for basic functionalities
+Python Codes for basic functionalities that would help a beginner in developing logic.